ferrous26/rspec-pride/README.markdown

 ## How to use Rspec-pride

-To use rspec-pride, you need to call `rspec` with the following options:
+To use rspec-pride, you need to call `rspec` kind of like this:

-    --require rspec/pride --format Pride
+    rspec --require rspec/pride --format Pride

-Or put those in your `.rspec` file.
+Or put those options in your `.rspec` file.

 ## Contributing to Rspec-pride